PR Measurement Important Metrics - The Most Important Metrics In November 2022

 450/1975 x 100 = 22.78

-That means you have a 22.78 percent media share of voice in the industry.
+That means you have a 22.78 percent voice share in the industry.

 This is an excellent PR metric to have because it allows you to compare the success of your PR team.
 This can be compared to your competitors' offerings.
 Anomalies in SoV can also alert you to increased mentions of you or your competitors, allowing you to improve in areas where you're falling behind.

 The ability to create a sentiment map makes it easier than ever to demonstrate your PR successes.
-Especially if you can demonstrate an uptick in positive sentiment after a crisis or PR gaffe.
+Especially if you can demonstrate an increase in positive sentiment following a crisis or public relations blunder.
 This can assist you in demonstrating the importance of your public relations team.
 It also allows you to learn from prior mistakes by providing a clear visual representation of where things went wrong.

 It's too late to check the metrics and assess how things are going when a crisis arises.
 You can, however, detect a disaster before it occurs by using sophisticated media monitoring tactics and routine PR metrics reports.
-This will help you to be proactive rather than reactive in your response to the approaching unfavorable news.
+This will help you be prepared for bad news instead of just reacting to it when it comes.

 One of your brand's most precious assets is its reputation.
 It is critical that you stay on top of any possible issues before they have a chance to devastate your business.
 When the worst happens, keeping an eye on these PR measures means being able to glean useful information that will help you figure out what triggered the crisis.
 This is critical in order for you to avoid making the same error.